 What employers need to know to combat coronavirus

-Since December, over 28,000 cases of coronavirus have been reported, and 565 people have died in China, which is at the epicenter of the outbreak.
-The disease has currently spread to 28 countries.
-In the U.S., there have been 293 cases reported and 11 people have tested positive for the virus in five states, according to the Centers for Disease Control and Prevention.
+Since December, over 82,000 cases of coronavirus have been reported, and 2,817 people have died, WHO reported.
+The disease has spread to 47 countries, on all continents except Antarctica.
+In the U.S., there have been 60 confirmed cases of coronavirus, according to the Centers for Disease Control and Prevention.

 “If you don’t have a pandemic policy, you as an employer will very likely have analogous policies that can be used in this situation,” Deng says.
 “When planning for this scenario, you need to ask what are the objective facts and what are your options.”